spokestack/spokestack.io/content/docs/React Native/cookbook.md

 ### Tap to talk

+Beginning in version 4.0.0, using tap to talk is incredibly simple!

-When configuring Spokestack, use a Push to Talk profile, prefixed with `PTT`:
+When configuring Spokestack use a Push to Talk profile, prefixed with `PTT`:

 ```javascript
 Spokestack.initialize({